Vinax89/studio/README.md

 ## Upgrading Next.js

 This project pins Next.js to a specific version.
 When upgrading, follow the steps in [docs/next-upgrade.md](docs/next-upgrade.md) to review releases, update the version, and verify the changes.

+## Payroll utilities

+The `getPayPeriodStart(date, anchor?)` helper returns the Sunday that starts a two-week pay period.
+It is used by the `PayPeriodSummary` utilities to group shifts into the correct pay cycle.
+A custom `anchor` date can be provided to align the cycle with organization-specific schedules.
+When omitted, the anchor defaults to the pay period beginning on January 7, 2024.